Cordelia Greene Johnson (1887-1957) founded the Modern Beautician Association and served as its president until her death.

 Throughout her career, Johnson also engaged in various lobbying efforts on behalf of the New Jersey Women’s Suffrage League.
-Her talents were so greatly admired by state Republican political leader Dr. George E. Cannon that he enlisted Johnson to embark on a speaking tour in support of presidential candidate Calvin Coolidge.
-Johnson served as President of the NAACP’s Jersey City branch, and was a member of the National Association of Negro Business and Professional Women’s Clubs, the National Council of Negro Women and the Federation of Colored Women’s Club.
+Her talents were admired by state Republican political leader Dr. George E. Cannon.
+He enlisted Johnson to embark on a speaking tour in support of presidential candidate Calvin Coolidge.
+Johnson served as President of the NAACP’s Jersey City branch and was a member of the National Association of Negro Business and Professional Women’s Clubs, the National Council of Negro Women, and the Federation of Colored Women’s Club.

 Smith, Jessie Carney, and Shirelle Phelps.
 1992.
 Notable Black American women.
 Detroit: Gale Research. http://www.worldcat.org/oclc/24468213